An Antarctic lake suddenly disappears

-Category: Space Hits: 1A before and after comparison of the ice-covered lake on Antarctica’s Amery Ice Shelf shows blue around the edges of the ice where the lake peeks out on the left.
+Category: Space Hits: 11A before and after comparison of the ice-covered lake on Antarctica’s Amery Ice Shelf shows blue around the edges of the ice where the lake peeks out on the left.
 On the right side, the water has drained and the ice above has crumpled and flexed in response.
 The images here were taken by Landsat 8 during the daylight hours of summer in 2019.
 Image via Landsat 8/ UC San Diego.

 Scientists saw an ice-covered lake atop the Amery Ice Shelf in Antarctica in April 2019.
 But by June of that year it had drained away, leaving behind a doline – a crater-like sinkhole with the fractured remains of the ice cover – where the lake had once been.
 The scientists believe the weight of accumulated meltwater created a large fissure beneath the lake, which drained in June in what they said was a “rare event.”